Close Menu

 Facebook Twitter LinkedIn Pinterest Email

 Here is the nuclear reactor that will supply a future Mars habitat with power.
-‘Kilopower’ is a small uranium reactor about the same size of a football, with an energy output of up to ten kilowatts.
+‘Kilopower’ is a small uranium reactor about the size of a football, with an energy output of up to ten kilowatts.
 The Kilopower mini-reactor will provide astronauts with a reliable power source for expeditions to Mars and other planets in our solar system.

 One of many challenges for NASA and other space agencies with an aim to set up and build habitats on Mars or other celestial bodies is to find a power source that is reliable enough to provide a colony with electricity while being lightweight and compact enough to be accommodated in the small space of a spacecraft.